abdulisabdul/arfa/readme.md

 ## Instant use
 - Go directly download this master repository
-- Go to pages directory, and you ready to go
+- Go to pages directory, and you are ready to go

 ## Installation & Contributing
 #### Clone Via Git